 A: I have lived 47 years, 35 of them hating who I am in the mirror and when I look down when that just not something I can say in a “G” rated blog post.
 I grew up praying that I would wake up and not be me.
 It has almost killed me a few times as well.
 I also don’t want to live the rest of my life this way.

 Q: Are you going to go all the way with this?

-A: Much to my families horror yes I am.
+A: Much to my family’s horror yes I am.
 If you were overweight all your life what would you do to be just right?
 Buy clothes that fit?
-Not have to worry about peoples comments?
+Not have to worry about people’s comments?
 Feel really good about yourself?
 You would do it too.
 So here I am looking forward to the future as me, a woman.
-By the way this is something most Transgender people feel is rude to ask so please remember I am answering cause I am happy to while others might not be.
+By the way this is something most Transgender people feel is rude to ask so please remember I am answering because I am happy to while others might not be.
 Whoopie Goldberg once said you would never ask a woman how tight is her vagina.

 Q: Will this make you happy?

 A: No, but it will be part of my future happiness.
 One thing will not make anyone happy forever, it is however part of a future I am looking forward to and that in itself will make me happy.

 Q: When did you know you were transgender?

 A: I did not know the term for it when I was young and back then it was a very negative term “Transsexual”.
 Though that said I have known for a very long time that I was not happy with being in this body.
 I did as much as I could to stay in this body.
 Being honest was not one of them, i mislead many friends not to be deceitful but to hide the fact that I hated being this way.
 Not being honest has lead me to some very serious times of depression.

 A: No but I am going to do it no matter what.
 Costs for Transition can start at $20,000 aud and go upwards.

 Q: What are you going to do about clothes?